SS Orduña

 SS Orduña or Orduna was an ocean liner built in 1913–14 by Harland and Wolff in Belfast for the Pacific Steam Navigation Company.
 After two voyages she was chartered to Cunard Line.
 In 1921 she went to the Royal Mail Steam Packet Company, then being resold to the PSNCo in 1926.
 Her sister ships were Orbita and Orca.

 She provided transatlantic passenger transport, measured approximately 15,500 gross register tons, and was 550.3 ft x 67.3 ft.

 History

 First World War

-Orduña was used as a troop transport in the First World War running from Halifax, Canada to Liverpool with notables such as Quentin Roosevelt on board.
+During the First World War the Orduña was chartered to run the Liverpool to New York passenger service for Cunard, which she would do until 1919.

 In January 1915 Orduña rescued the Russian crew of the sailing ship Loch Torridon, which had sprung a leak while transporting timber off the west coast of Ireland.
 Later in July 1915, en route to New York City, Orduña was targeted by a U-boat.
 The torpedo, which was spotted by Captain Taylor, missed the ship, which arrived safely.

+Orduña was also registered as an auxiliary cruiser during the war, and from late 1915 was used as a troop transport, running from Halifax, Canada to Liverpool, sometimes using a fake gun.
+With the entry of America into the war, it carried notables such as Quentin Roosevelt on board.

 In 1918 Orduña collided with the 4,406-ton steamer Konakry, carrying a cargo of ballast from Queenstown to Trinidad.
 Konakry was lost in the accident.